 Among news of a new Radiohead album after almost four years, the sudden release of a solo album by lead singer Thom Yorke is a strange move, though not especially surprising.
-The Radiohead frontman has maintained an enigmatic public image, though his artistic expression is rarely vague.
+The Radiohead frontman has for the most part maintained an enigmatic public image for an international music star.
 His preferred musical style is made apparent on 2006’s The Eraser

 , which not surprisingly echoed many aspects of Radiohead’s more experimental releases.
-While normally an asset, in this case it shows a disappointing lack of variety or diversity.
-His debut was a downtempo electronic affair sadly lacking in the rest of Radiohead’s contributions, and Tomorrow’s Modern Boxes
+His debut was a downtempo affair with a consistent style of IDM and electronic experiments.
+Tomorrow’s Modern Boxes

 continues in a similar vein, except with an even more elusive personality and devoid of catchy hooks or accessible hits.
 Yorke has opted for a consistent tone with cold ambiance and varied percussion with just enough intrigue to remain interesting from beginning to end.

 was released eight years ago, and while the main ideas present haven’t changed a whole lot with this follow-up, it sounds more minimalist and provokes a similar atmosphere as Radiohead outings Amnesiac

 .
 Much of …Boxes

 resembles the stranger moments from those albums than what are considered the fan favorites like “Pyramid Song” and “There There.”
 An absence of hooks or catchy melodies is a bold decision for an artist to make, but Yorke commits to the vision and uses his songwriting talents to make a stark, engaging enough album that stamps his own identity in the IDM genre.